UKHomeOffice/hff/README.md

 Add and remove the query values from the above assignation as required.

-You can simply assign `config.feedback.url` to `res.locals.feedbackUrl` if you have no need to supply additional query context.
+Alternatively, the entire link can be generated and added as `config.feedback.url` with or without additional query context - See more in [Generating HMAC and Constructing URL](#generating-hmac-and-constructing-url)

-### Query parameters.
+### Query parameters

 When linking to this feedback form from other HOF forms you can add query context.